tianyipan123/RPMC_analysis/README.md

 yahoo finance, from intraday to yearly data.
 - `technical_indicator.py` includes various common technical indicators in equity market to facilitate data analysis and portfolio management.
+- `kpi.py` comprises several key performance indicator calculations to measure the holistic performance of given portfolio.

+> Sample uses of these functions are given in `__main__` of each file.

 ### Dependency
 - Python = 3.7